vicboma1/sequential-patterns/src/gameloop/classicwithfixedtimestep/README.md

-Classic Game Loop with Time Step
+Classic Game Loop with Fixed Time Step
 ==================

 This is the classic game loop with Time Step and Maximum FPS fixed.